-Lend a Hand 2025
+Lend a Hand 2026

 The Lower Dauphin Falcon Foundation is a proud partner with Lend a Hand.

-The 2025 LAH Fundraising Campaign has a new format.
-On October 26, 2024, the field hockey portion of the LAH event was held in conjunction with the Falcon Youth Hockey final session.
-It was a wonderful event during which Youth Hockey Programs from all over Pennsylvania participated in field hockey games, raffles, (thank you college coaches for donating) and concessions.
-All proceeds from the day were donated to our 2025 LAH campaign.
+On October 19, 2025, the field hockey portion of the LAH program was held in conjunction with the Falcon Youth Hockey final session.
+It was a wonderful event during which Youth Hockey Programs from all over Pennsylvania participated in field hockey games, raffles (thank you college coaches for donating) and concessions.
+All proceeds from the day were donated to our 2026 LAH campaign.
 We send our thanks to the Falcon Youth Hockey directors, Jaime Pollock and Brandy Michaels, for the very successful fundraising day and for inviting LAH to be a part of their program going forward.
+At this time, we are reaching out to the community to continue to assist us in our 2026 LAH fundraising.
+We are collecting donations throughout the next five months.
+Your tax-free donations will help us assist our 2026 Lend a Hand recipients.
+The recipients’ stories are shared with you in the bottom section.

-FINANCIAL DONATIONS ARE APPRECIATED & ACCEPTED UP to JUNE 6, 2025.
+FINANCIAL DONATIONS ARE APPRECIATED & ACCEPTED UP to JUNE 5, 2026.

 To Make a Tax Deductible Donation: CLICK HERE TO MAKE A DONATION